Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Statements executed for every object

-The statements in "Statements executed for every object" are executed for every object before the filter or expressions are evaluated.
+The statements in "Statements executed for each object" are executed for every object before the filter or expressions are evaluated.
 This can contain arbitrary Python code, including setting of variables, "if" clauses, function calls and even loops.
 Note that the filter does not affect these statements - they are executed even if the filter rejects the current object (the filter only affects the display of the data).
-If filtering is needed the you can use a suitable if clause in this part.
+If filtering is needed then you can use a suitable if clause in this part.
 This field can, for example, be used to define shortcut variables used in the filter or expressions.
 This can also contain any database calls that modify the database (if the "Commit changes" checkbox is marked).

 This field can contain regular Python comments (lines starting with a hash sign: #).